UCI-HyperXite/hx9-control-system/pod-operation/README.md

 #### macOS

-A homebrew formula for macOS cross-compiler toolchains is available
+A Homebrew formula for macOS cross-compiler toolchains is available

 ```shell
 brew tap messense/macos-cross-toolchains